YunoHost-Apps/collabora_ynh/README.md

 - Password: The password set during the installation.
 (If you forgot it, you can find it again in `/etc/loolwsd/loolwsd.xml`).

 ## Connexion to Nextcloud
-If you want to connect with Nextcloud, you have to install to install the [Collabora Online](https://apps.nextcloud.com/apps/richdocuments) app in Nextcloud, and configure it with the domain of your Collabora installation.
+If you want to connect with Nextcloud, you have to install the [Collabora Online](https://apps.nextcloud.com/apps/richdocuments) app in Nextcloud, and configure it with the domain of your Collabora installation.

 *:warning: There are several Collabora Online apps.
 Be sure **not** to install the `Collabora Online - Built-in CODE server` apps, which are a lightwheigt version of this Collabora package. :warning:*